anza-xyz/agave/svm/doc/spec.md

 # Functional Model

-In this section we describe the functionality (logic) of the SVM in terms of its components, relationships among components, and their interactions.
+In this section, we describe the functionality (logic) of the SVM in terms of its components, relationships among components, and their interactions.